Cameron Mathison Cancer Battle Update: Soap Veteran Shares The Latest As He Undergoes Surgery

 I have a health situation that I want to share with you all????????
 There are many reasons I love social media, staying connected with you all, sharing fun experiences… well this time I’m asking for your help.
 About a month ago, I had an MRI for some gut issues I’ve been having, and during that MRI they found a tumor on my right kidney.
 It’s consistent with Renal Cell Carcinoma … or kidney cancer.
 The good news is that it hasn’t spread to any other organs????????
 They say my healthy lifestyle and diet has no doubt helped keep it from growing and spreading to other areas, as doctors think it’s been growing in me for minimum 10 years????????.
 I am extremely lucky that we found it early.
 Thank you to my longtime friend and urologist @jon_giddens who has helped me tremendously through this process.
 Vanessa, Lucas and Leila have been absolutely amazing with their love and support… as have my mom, dad, brother, and everyone at Home and Family, Hallmark, and ET❤️ My surgery is scheduled on September 12th, I was hoping to receive positive thoughts, prayers, or whatever you feel comfortable with, on 9/12 (my surgery is at 1pm PST) ????????
 I announced this on @homeandfamilytv yesterday, and wanted to make sure I posted about it here as well.
 Feeling very grateful and optimistic!! ????????????????❤️ #thankyou yes

-Days of Our Lives veteran Alison Sweeney praised the “best news” and actress Kelly Rutherford sent her love too.
-Former All My Children star Alicia Minshew noted how much she loved her old co-star and plenty of other entertainers stepped up alongside everyday fans to comment on how glad they were to see this news.
+Days of Our Lives veteran Alison Sweeney praised the “best news” and actress Kelly Rutherford sent her love, too.
+Former All My Children star Alicia Minshew noted how much she loved her old co-star.
+Plenty of other entertainers stepped up alongside everyday fans to comment on how glad they were to see this news.

-Within just two hours or so, Mathison’s post updating everybody on his surgery received more than 17,000 likes and more than 3,000 comments.
-Everybody will be anxious to see additional updates as Cameron Mathison’s recovery continues.
+Within just two hours or so, Mathison’s post received more than 17,000 likes and more than 3,000 comments.
+Everybody will be anxious to see additional updates as Mathison’s recovery continues.
 It’s quite clear that soap opera fans and anybody else who has come to love the actor over the years are all determined to see him conquer this and return to work soon.